Skip to main content

 For men who have discontinued TRT or are actively trying to conceive, specific protocols are employed to restore natural testosterone production and fertility.
 These protocols aim to reactivate the body’s endogenous hormone synthesis pathways.

 The protocol typically includes Gonadorelin, which stimulates the pituitary-gonadal axis, encouraging the testes to resume their natural function.
 Tamoxifen and Clomid, both selective estrogen receptor modulators (SERMs), are also frequently utilized.
-These agents work by blocking estrogen’s on the hypothalamus and pituitary, thereby increasing the release of GnRH, LH, and FSH, which in turn stimulates testicular testosterone production and spermatogenesis.
+These agents work by blocking estrogen’s negative feedback on the hypothalamus and pituitary, thereby increasing the release of GnRH, LH, and FSH, which in turn stimulates testicular testosterone production and spermatogenesis.
 Anastrozole may optionally be included to manage estrogen levels during this recalibration phase.

 Other Targeted Peptides for Wellness